-Every day, the operations of a business organization and its value chain impact individuals’ human rights.
-These impacts might relate to issues including forced and child labor, privacy, freedom of speech, equality, discrimination, and occupational safety, among others.
+Every day, the operations of a business organisation and its value chain impact individuals’ human rights.
+These impacts might relate to issues including forced and child labour, privacy, freedom of speech, equality, discrimination and occupational safety, among others.
 The industry and business model of each company determines which impacts pose salient risks.
-For example, a crucial risk for a textile company is typically forced labor during garment manufacturing, while telecom companies’ highest concerns relate to freedom of speech and privacy.
+For example, a crucial risk for a textile company is typically forced labour during garment manufacturing, while telecom companies’ highest concerns relate to freedom of speech and privacy.
 It’s also important to note that a company’s operations have human rights impacts around the world not just in the countries they operate in, or in areas already considered high-risk.
 Even grave negative impacts such as human trafficking are on the rise in Europe, for example.

 Conducting due diligence